mayurmali-01/Employee-Salary-Prediction-ML/README.md

 The web application allows users to:

-- Enter employee information
+- Predict employee salary instantly
-- Predict salary instantly
+- Enter employee information using an intuitive interface
-- Use an intuitive and interactive interface
+- Receive real-time salary predictions
-- Get real-time salary predictions
+- Experience a clean and interactive dashboard

 ---